osg-htc/docs/docs/data/install-xrootd.md

 ```

 You will need to add your `storage.xml` to `/etc/xrootd/storage.xml` and then
-add the following line to your xrootd configuration:
+add the following line to your XRootD configuration:

 ``` file
 # Integrate with CMS TFC, placed in /etc/xrootd/storage.xml